quicwg/base-drafts/draft-ietf-quic-transport.md

 includes the connection ID that the sender of the packet wishes to use (see
 {{negotiating-connection-ids}}).

-The first Handshake packet sent by a server contains a packet number of 0.
+Handshake packets are their own packet number space, and thus the first Handshake packet sent by a server contains a packet number of 0.
-Handshake packets are their own packet number space.
-Packet numbers are incremented normally for other Handshake packets.

 The payload of this packet contains CRYPTO frames and could contain PADDING, or ACK frames.
 Handshake packets MAY contain CONNECTION_CLOSE frames.
 Endpoints